top of page

 How Long Does The Solar Interconnection Process Take?

-The length of the interconnection varies depending on the size of the solar array and the utility company.
-Most solar interconnection applications that meet utility requirements receive PTO in less than a month.
+The length of the interconnection application process varies depending on the size of the solar array and the utility company.
+Most solar interconnection agreement applications that meet utility requirements receive PTO in less than a month.

 The solar interconnection process can get slowed down by not facilitating utility company requests, such as making the system available for inspection.
 Also, using incompatible equipment can slow or halt the interconnection process.
 Some solar installation companies have experienced long delays with the utility company, but this issue is relatively rare and is sometimes due to issues with the utility meter.